codership/documentation/galeracluster/source/gettingstarted.rst

 =================
 .. _`getting-started`:

-Galera Cluster for MySQL is a synchronous replication solutation that can improve availability and performance of MySQL service.
+Galera Cluster for MySQL is a synchronous replication solution that can improve availability and performance of MySQL service.
 All Galera Cluster nodes are identical and fully representative of the cluster and allow unconstrained transparent ``mysql`` client access, acting as a single-distributed MySQL server.
 It provides:

 - Transparent client connections, so it's highly compatible with existing applications;